erskinejohn/azure-stack-docs/azure-stack/operator/azure-stack-validate-pki-certs.md

 The Azure Stack Readiness Checker tool described in this article is available [from the PowerShell Gallery](https://aka.ms/AzsReadinessChecker).
 You can use the tool to validate that  the [generated PKI certificates](azure-stack-get-pki-certs.md) are suitable for pre-deployment.
 Validate certificates by leaving  enough time to test and reissue certificates if necessary.

-The Readiness Checker tool performs the following certificate validations:
+The Readiness Checker tool performs the following certificate validations, by default:

-- **Read PFX**
+- **PFX Encryption**
-    Checks for valid PFX file, correct password, and whether the public information isn't protected by the password.
+    Checks for valid PFX file encrypted with TripleDES-SHA1, correct password, and whether the public information isn't protected by the password.
+- **Expiry Date**
+    Checks that certificate expiry is more than 7 days in the future.
 - **Signature algorithm**
     Checks that the signature algorithm isn't SHA1.
 - **Private Key**